algodex/algodex-react/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## How to add additional languages
+How to add additional languages:

+1. Edit i18n.json to add additional supported locales under key "locales".
+`
+{
+  "locales": ["en", "es"], // < --- add new locales to this array ...
+}
+`
+2. Copy the json files inside locales/en into another folder per locale
+3. JSON files are separated by section mostly
+4. Change the text to language of choice per json file, key names must stay the same
+5. In components/header/index.jsx, update localeToFlags with the appropriate locale key to flag country code.
+Country codes will display flags according to the react-country-flag library